A professional design degree from an accredited school.

 Calgary, AB, Canada, T2N 1N4

-If your post-secondary institution has the capacity to email official transcripts, they should now be sent directly to the Faculty of Graduate Studies at email@example.com.These must be emailed by the school, transcripts emailed by the applicant will not be accepted.
+B) If your post-secondary institution has the capacity to email official transcripts, they should be sent directly to the Faculty of Graduate Studies at firstname.lastname@example.org.
+These must be emailed by the school, transcripts emailed by the applicant will not be accepted.

 If you have an art/design background, submit a PDF portfolio, with the following guidelines: